 The project budget is a webform, with each item description and amount in its own field.
 The form will auto-calculate each section, as well as the overall totals.
 The number of lines available in each section is static - you cannot add additional lines.
 You will be asked to provide an estimated project budget that consists of:

-- Subtab 1: Project Expenses: A breakdown of all project expenses that will be supported with both the NEA Requested Amount and your cost share/matching funds.
-Review Unallowable Activities/Costs for a list of costs that cannot be included in your project budget. - Subtab 2: Project Income: The combined total of the amount you are requesting from the NEA and how you plan to meet the minimum 1:1 cost share/match requirement.
+• Subtab 1: Project Expenses: A breakdown of all project expenses that will be supported with both the NEA Requested Amount and your cost share/matching funds.

+• Subtab 2: Project Income: The combined total of the amount you are requesting from the NEA and how you plan to meet the minimum 1:1 cost share/match requirement.